Up to 35% Off Raised Beds

 Place cuttings in a glass of water and wait for the roots to sprout.

 I love starting new plants from cuttings.
-If you are having problems successfully rooting cuttings, then there are a few things to consider.
+If you are having problems successfully rooting cuttings, there are a few things to consider.

 Coleus cuttings root very easily.
 Make sure you take a soft plant cutting.
 The older stems of coleus will become woody.
 These are not ideal to root.
 The new soft green growth is where you want to snip or pinch off from.